 The blood has high haemoglobin concentrations and can carry 1.6 times more oxygen than human blood

-A Crustacean member of the zooplankton, krill is a super-abundant organism about 4-5cm long that feeds on phytoplankton.
-Being unusually large for zooplankton they are eaten by just about anything and everything that comes across them
+A Crustacean member of the zooplankton, krill are about 4-5cm long and feed on phytoplankton.
+Unusually large for zooplankton they are eaten by just about anything and everything that comes across them

-Anatomical AdaptationsVery fine filtering net or "basket" formed by 6-8 pairs of limbs that can capture phytoplankton down to 1Ám (1 micrometer, a millionth of a meter), the smallest that there are, no other zooplankton of this size can do this
+Anatomical AdaptationsVery fine filtering net or "basket" formed by 6-8 pairs of limbs that can capture phytoplankton down to 1 micrometer (a millionth of a meter), the smallest that there are, no other zooplankton of this size can do this

 Small bioluminescent organs are found on several places on a krill's body, they have a reflector at the back, a lens at the front and can be directed using muscles, the function is not fully known, it may be connected with schooling or mating.
 For this reason krill are sometimes called "light shrimp"